armando-mux/PFG/EDR_cli/src/README.md

 # Actual notes about development.
 In order to go with step 2 development, I've divided the kind of data we should collect in three types: network data, HW resources data and Log and event data.

+Network: there are problems with the pcapy library, which would be fine.
+But it's not well adapted to python 3.12, so i'm using pyshark instead.
+I have to consider if pcap archives does make sense for my purpose or if I should use more light log archives with key info.

 ---